bradonomics/bradonomics.com/_pages/canon.md

 ## Permaculture

 While [Bill Mollison](https://en.wikipedia.org/wiki/Bill_Mollison) was the founder of Permaculture and author of _Permaculture: A Designers' Manual_, it was [Geoff Lawton](https://en.wikipedia.org/wiki/Geoff_Lawton) who did more to popularize the system.
-Many of [his films](https://en.wikipedia.org/wiki/Geoff_Lawton#Films) can be found on the web.
+Many of [Lawton's films](https://en.wikipedia.org/wiki/Geoff_Lawton#Films) can be found on the web.

 [Garbage Warrior](http://www.garbagewarrior.com/): a documentery about architect Michael Reynolds and his house designs.